nychealth/EH-dataportal/content/data-stories/economic-stability/index.md

 Low-income New Yorkers also have to make tradeoffs when it comes to food.
 Food insecurity (not always having enough food) became even worse during the COVID-19 pandemic.

-Our health is shaped not just by having enough food to eat but also by having the <i> right</i> foods to eat.
+Our health is shaped not just by having <i> enough </i> food to eat but also by having the <i> right</i> foods to eat.
 NYC is known for its bodegas (mini-markets) but they don’t always offer healthy staples.
 For foods that make up a healthy diet, New Yorkers need grocery stores.
 But most high-poverty neighborhoods in NYC have more bodegas than grocery stores – making healthier food harder to access than unhealthy food.

 <div class="my-4 py-2 border-top border-bottom">
 <iframe title="Neighborhoods with higher poverty have less access to healthy foods - a higher ratio of bodegas to supermarkets" aria-label="Scatter Plot" id="datawrapper-chart-we5Yo" src="https://datawrapper.dwcdn.net/we5Yo/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="600" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r=0;r<e.length;r++)if(e[r].contentWindow===a.source){var i=a.data["datawrapper-height"][t]+"px";e[r].style.height=i}}}))}();</script>